 Do you know what time of year it is?

-Don’t be that guy or girl who answers the door without any candy in the house.
-That’s a sure way to annoy trick or treaters and open your house up to vandalism.
+Don’t be that person who answers the door without any treats in the house.
+That’s a sure way to open your house up to vandalism from bitter trick or treaters.
 Stock up or lock down.